5150-dota2/ml-server/README.md

 # ml-server
-Purpose: The dota 2 bot will communicate with this `python` server to determine the best action to take base on input data.
+Purpose: The dota 2 bot will communicate with this `python` server to determine the best action to take based on input data.

 ## Run server:
 Prereqs: